Discover the best bone conduction headphones that will make you forget about regular headphones.

 There are no wired bone conduction headphones because they’re outdated.

 4. Vidonn F3

-Excellent bone conduction headphones for runners with a slimmer body and many color options.
+Excellent choice for bone conduction headphones for runners with a slimmer body for smaller heads and many color options.

 - Good sound quality

 - Attractive design

 Of course, you can’t expect great sound quality out of any bone conduction headphones.
 However, paired with earplugs, you can make these sound reasonably good.
 They can be quite full, with good midrange clarity.

 These are slightly smaller than their first-gen brother, giving an overall better fit for all head shapes.
 They’re still very lightweight and made from the same titanium frame, which ensures excellent durability.